breuleux/ug/doc/content/pages/tour.md

     ;; is equivalent to:
     list[reversed[sorted[[7, 3, 1, 7, 99, 12]]]]

-If there is an indented block after `!`, it will be interpreted as a
+If there is an indented block after `!`, each line will be interpreted as an element of a list:
-list:

     :::ug
     print!